elegantwist/slothtest/README.md

 # Description

-Sloth Test is a Python library that automatically create unit tests based on previous real-life cases to prevent regression bugs.
+Sloth Test is a Python library that automatically creates unit tests based on previous real-life cases to prevent regression bugs.
-1. You will connect the Sloth Test library to your project and run the project for execution the typical routine.
+1. You will connect the Sloth Test library to your project and run the project for execution of the typical routine.
 2. The Sloth collect the internal states of the classes, methods and functions you use in your project and you pointed the Sloth to watch at.
 It will record all possible incomes and outcomes of each method for each run
 3. After it collects enough data, the library dumps the collected data to a file
 4. For each recorded run in this file, Sloth Test will automatically create a particular unit test, with the particular state of the class, the particular recorded serialized incomes and an assertion of outcomes for this method.
-The result is a collection of typical pytest unit tests that can be executed as a part of testing routine.
+The result is a collection of typical pytest unit tests that can be executed as a part of the testing routine.
-5. For each modification of this method you can run these created test cases to check if the method doesn’t get new bugs and implements the business logic it supposed to have.
+5. For each modification of this method you can run these created test cases to check if the method doesn’t get new bugs and implements the business logic is supposed to have.
 ------------------------------------------------------------------

 # Installing